Sabeen44/Busy-Day-Scheduler/README.md

 ## Overview

-A simple daily planner application that allows a user to save events for each hour of the day.
+A simple daily planner application that allows a user to save events for each hour of the work day.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
 It also makes use of Day.js for day and time.

 ## Technologies Used